najmaelboutaheri/Patents_analysis/README.md

 Contributions to this project are welcome!
 If you have ideas for improvements or new features, feel free to submit a pull request or open an issue to discuss.
 ### Contact:
-For questions or feedback about this project, please contact loubna boukaoualoubna@example.com, najmaelboutaher@gmail.com, elmzourifatimazahra@gmail.com, elaissaouifatimaelzaherae@gmail.com, wanaimsaadia@gmail.com.
+For questions or feedback about this project, please contact najmaelboutaher@gmail.com.